-The widening of MD 2/4 from four to six lanes (three in each direction plus turn bays).
+The widening of MD 2/4.
+Widening of MD 2/4 from four to six lanes (three in each direction plus turn bays) is intended.
 Widening has occurred in multiple phases since 2010.
-As of 2021, the roadway has been widened between MD 765A Main Street) and Fox Run Boulevard.
-Future phases are on hold pending the availability of funds from MDOT SHA.
+As of 2021, the roadway has been widened between Old Field Lane and Fox Run Boulevard.
+Future phases are on hold pending the availability of funds from SHA.

-A loop road concept that would improve circulation for local trips in Prince Frederick while allowing traffic to flow through on MD 2/4.
+The west loop road.
 On the west side of MD 2/4, most of the intended loop road alignment has developed as Prince Frederick Boulevard, which opened in phases beginning in 1995.
-Traffic counts completed by MDOT SHAthat completion of the west side loop road (Prince Frederick Boulevard) north of MD 231 indicate that the new loop road reduced approximately 3,000 trips daily on MD 2/4.
+Traffic counts completed by SHA indicate that completion of the west side loop road (Prince Frederick Boulevard) north of MD 231 reduced approximately 3,000 trips daily on MD 2/4.

-The completion of unfinished segments of the planned loop road that would connect the two existing portions of Fox Run Boulevard and link Calvert High School to Calvert Middle School.
-Short of the planned loop road have been constructed and opened in 2009, such as Fox Run and Chesapeake Boulevards east of MD 2/4 that connected Calvert Middle School to MD 2/4.
-The completion of unfinished segments of the planned loop road that would connect the two existing portions of Fox Run Boulevard and link Calvert High School to Calvert Middle School.
-Short segments of the planned loop road have been constructed and opened in 2009, such as Fox Run and Chesapeake Boulevards east of MD 2/4 that connected Calvert Middle School to MD 2/4.
+The east loop road.
+Two segments of Fox Run Boulevard were completed by 2011.
+The remaining unfinished segment is scheduled for completion by winter of 2025.

-Several state roadways branch east and west from the MD 2/4 spine and are supported by a local network of collectors and minor arterials connecting further to the interior.
-In Prince Frederick, signalized intersections at Sherry/Old Fields Lane, MD 231 (Hallowing Point Road), Armory Road, MD 402 (Dares Beach Road), Fox Run Boulevard/Chapline Place, Traskers Boulevard, and Stoakley Road/Hospital Drive are the primary branches from MD 2/4.
-Of these, MD 231 (Hallowing Point Road), (Dares Beach Road), and Stoakley Road currently have excessive delay when entering MD 2/4 during the morning peak hour and to a lesser extent in the eveningmorning peak hour; all other roads experience low to moderate delay.
+In Prince Frederick, signalized intersections at Sherry/Old Fields Lane, MD 231, MD 402, Fox Run Boulevard/Chapline Place, Traskers Boulevard and Stoakley Road/Hospital Drive are the primary branches from MD 2/4.
+Of these, MD 231, MD 402 and Stoakley Road currently have excessive delay when entering MD 2/4 during the evening peak hour and to a lesser extent in the morning peak hour; all other roads experience low to moderate delay.

-Other than building loop roads (as has occurred in Prince Frederick), realigning some roadway sections, and completing planned connections, there is little room for new roads in Calvert County.
-Where opportunities might exist, environmental challenges such as steep slopes, protected forest and agricultural lands, and sensitive wildlife habitats would be difficult to overcome.
+Other than building loop roads, realigning some roadway sections and completing planned connections, there is little room for new roads in Calvert County.
+Where opportunities might exist, environmental challenges such as steep slopes, protected forest and agricultural lands and sensitive wildlife habitats would be difficult to overcome.

-Calvert County Public Transportation (CCPT), a division of the Department of Community Services, operates eight bus routes of which six primarily serve Prince Frederick: one each from Chesapeake and North Beach (North/Pink route), Lusby and St. Leonard (South/Blue route), Adelina and Broome’s Island (Midcounty/Yellow route), and two shuttles (White and Green) operating within Prince Frederick.
+Calvert County Public Transportation, a division of the Department of Community Resources, operates eight bus routes of which six primarily serve Prince Frederick: one each from Chesapeake and North Beach (North/Pink route), Lusby and St. Leonard (South/Blue route), Adelina and Broome’s Island (Midcounty/Yellow route) and two shuttles (White and Green) operating within Prince Frederick.
 In addition, Calvert County Public Transportation operates a bus from Prince Frederick to Charlotte Hall in St. Mary’s County.
 These buses link residents with employment centers, shopping centers and medical facilities and other public services; most riders cannot or do not own a vehicle.
 The bus system is run on a “flag system” which means there are few established bus stops and buses can be hailed along the route by passengers.
 Bus service operates on weekdays with limited service on Saturdays.
 In addition to fixed route services, the county operates on-demand paratransit services.